Pride (comics): Television

 The Pride appears in Runaways (2017), with Catherine Wilder portrayed by Angel Parker, Geoffrey Wilder portrayed by Ryan Sands, Leslie Dean portrayed by Annie Wersching, Frank Dean portrayed by Kip Pardue, Janet Stein portrayed by Ever Carradine, Victor Stein portrayed by James Marsters, Stacey Yorkes portrayed by Brigid Brannagh, Dale Yorkes portrayed by Kevin Weisman, Tina Minoru portrayed by Brittany Ishibashi, Robert Minoru portrayed by James Yaegashi, Gene Hernandez portrayed by Vladimir Caamaño and Alice Hernandez portrayed by Carmen Serano.
 This version of the Pride formed out of necessity as opposed to personal reasons as their benefactor Jonah (played by Julian McMahon) has them blackmailed into helping him, with the sacrifices channeling the life energy of the victims to Jonah rather than the victims being explicitly killed and their souls trapped.
 Their backgrounds are more grounded in that they do not possess any superpowers with many of their known activities being possible through means of science and are shown to be caring to their kids.

 Video games

-The Pride appears in Lego Marvel Super Heroes 2.
-They appear in the "Runaways" DLC.
+The Pride appears in Lego Marvel Super Heroes 2 as part of the "Runaways" DLC.